-Cooking broccolini in a skillet — where it is sauteed, then steamed to perfection — is by far my favorite way to cook this delicious and healthy vegetable.
-Since it’s a hybrid vegetable itself, cooking it with a hybrid method of sautee + steam only seems fitting.
+Sautéing broccolini in a skillet, where it's sautéed and steamed to perfection, is a fantastic way to prepare this nutritious and delicious vegetable.
+You just might find this method to be your new favorite (it's definitely mine).
+Since it's a hybrid vegetable itself, cooking it with a hybrid method of sautee + steam only seems fitting.
 This method also keeps all that wonderful nutrition in place.

-So grab your broccolini, your skillet, and let’s go!
+So grab a bunch of broccolini, your favorite skillet, and let's cook!

 What Is Broccolini?